junxit/us-congress-bills-119/metadata.md

 - 2025-03-31 — Mr. Smith (MO) moved to suspend the rules and pass the bill, as amended.
 - 2025-03-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 85). (text: CR H1349-1350)
 - 2025-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 85).
+- 2025-04-01 — Received in the Senate and Read twice and referred to the Committee on Finance.